 "In high school, my fellow students would envy me, because if I wanted to go home sick, all I had to do was eat a bit of egg."
+Patient from the Netherlands

 Costs for Adrenaline Auto-Injectors (AAIs) can range from 40 to 125 euros, and in some countries such as Poland, France and Greece these medications are not reimbursed.